top of page

 Rules vs Agreements

-I prefer to avoid the term “rules.”
-Instead, I focus on helping partners develop agreements.
-It might sound like a subtle difference, but there are some good reasons that I prefer talking about agreements.
+If you’re looking for advice about how to explore a polyamorous relationship, you'll encounter this phrase over and over again: “Set some ground rules.”
+I prefer to avoid the term “rules” and instead focus on helping partners develop agreements.
+It might sound like a subtle difference, but there are some good reasons to frame such conversations as reaching agreements.

-• Rules can’t protect you from feelings.
-One (very understandable) temptation that newly polyamorous people face is the urge to create rules in order to prevent anything that might make them uncomfortable from happening: “Don’t date anyone I already know.”
+One understandable temptation for people new to polyamory is the urge to create rules in order to prevent anything that might make them uncomfortable from happening: “Don’t date anyone I already know.”
 “Don’t spend the whole night with anyone else.”
 “Don’t prioritise anyone else over me.”
-There’s nothing wrong with any of these agreements in and of themselves, but they do suggest a desire to legislate away discomfort.
-It’s important for everyone to understand that no matter what agreements you come up with, and no matter how faithfully you and your partner(s) honour those agreements, you’re probably going to have moments when you feel jealous, envious, lonely, or hurt.
+While there is nothing inherently wrong with these agreements, they suggest a desire to legislate away discomfort.
+It’s crucial to understand that no matter what agreements you create and no matter how faithfully you and your partner adhere to them, you’re going to experience moments of jealousy, envy, loneliness, or hurt.

 bottom of page